 - Arrogant as a warrior on the battlefield. ⚔️

-15. Arrogant as a lion in a jungle
+15. As arrogant as a lion in a jungle

 Meaning: Someone who is the undisputed leader, acting with supreme confidence and dominance.